Master’s Degree Requirements

-Revalidation of ETSU Coursework that Exceeds Matriculation Limits - It is the department’s responsibility to recommend to the School of Graduate Studies one of the following actions for revalidating course content in each instance that exceeds the matriculation limits.
+Revalidation of ETSU Coursework that Exceeds Matriculation Limits - It is the department’s responsibility to recommend to the College of Graduate and Continuing Studies one of the following actions for revalidating course content in each instance that exceeds the matriculation limits.
 The department may:

-- Examine the student (orally or in writing) and report the results to the School of Graduate Studies.
+- Examine the student (orally or in writing) and report the results to the College of Graduate and Continuing Studies.

 - Design an independent study if no course currently exists by which the student may update course content.